-Throughout the past 108 years, the Mint has emerged as a global leader in minting.
+Throughout the past 111 years, the Mint has emerged as a global leader in minting.
 Today, an automated plant in Winnipeg produces circulation coins for Canada as well as the Mint’s international clients, and the Ottawa facility performs refining and assaying as well as the production of bullion and numismatic coins.

-The set included a 52-cent stamp as well as a dual date 50-cent coin made of .925 silver.
-The coin has a diameter of 29.72 mm, a thickness of two mm and a weight of 11.8 grams.
+The set included a 52-cent stamp plus a double-dated 50-cent coin made of .925 silver.
+The coin has a diameter of 29.72 millimetres, a thickness of two millimetres and a weight of 11.8 grams.